Mich121/Own-DBMS/README.md

 # Own-DBMS
 Technologies: Python + Qt + MySQL

-Thanks this program you can create database, tables and records into your table in very simple way without using sql queries
+Thanks this program you can create database, tables and records into your table in very simple way without using sql queries </br>
+I add basic elements of multithreading in python